 Videos are in demand:

-Studies have shown that 87% of the Facebook users consume videos, not mere images.
+Studies have shown that 87% of Facebook users consume videos, not mere images.
 Good video content on multiple sites like YouTube, Facebook, Instagram, Twitter etc. will be unparalleled in terms of customer engagement in 2018.
 There are a lot of video formats that marketers can opt for, such as 360-degree videos, live streams etc. when planning their video campaigns.
 Advertisement views on a live video have a 113 percent year-on-year growth, which shows that people today are more inclined towards live videos Marketers must keep in mind that an overwhelming majority of the videos are consumed through mobile devices, so they have to be mobile-friendly and responsive.
 Fortunately, in the mix of those one billion hours of viewing is a lot of great youtube video content focused on digital marketing and each of the videos holds a purpose for achieving a goal.
 If you want to keep up with marketing trends then create a more informative video or contact a digital marketing company to get it done.

 The initial reports from the early adopters of AI regarding its role in enhancing user engagement are encouraging.
 A study found that high-performing marketing teams are more than two times as likely to use AI in their campaigns as under-performers.
 AI can be used in advertising automation and optimization, creating personalized content and can also be linked to chatbots for customer service and assisting in sales.